uk-gov-mirror/alphagov.paas-bootstrap/README.md

 ### Deploy

 Run the `create-bosh-concourse` pipeline from your *Concourse Lite*.
+The pipeline will upload itself to the Concourse it has created, which means future runs of the pipeline can be done from there.
+In theory, we should only need the *Concourse Lite* for the initial bootstrapping.

 When complete, you can access the new Concourse from your browser.
 The URL and credentials can be found from: